NathanNeidigh/N80-Vim/README.md

 # N80-Vim
-A repository containing all the config files, fonts, installation scripts, etc. for my custom NeoVim implementation.
+A repository containing all the config files, fonts, installation scripts, etc. for my custom Neovim implementation.
+This repo will be updated as I come to understand what works best for my development workflow.